Wahweap Hoodoos Trail in Escalante Close to Kanab and Page - Location and Trail Details

 • Hiking Duration: It took us more than 5 hours, including a lunch break and hiking to many of these fascinating hoodoos.

-• Difficulty: It is a moderate hike with not much elevation gain, but good navigation skills and a hiking app are helpful.
+• Difficulty: It is a moderate hike with little elevation gain, but good navigation skills and a hiking app are helpful.
 Most challenging is the relentless sun, and good preparation is key—more about what to pack below.

 • This is our tracked route with Locus Map but don't wonder - some areas can't be tracked, nor are they visible on OpenStreet Map.